Updated on January 27, 2023

 Start by cutting some pipe cleaners in half with scissors.

 Attach the cut pipe cleaners evenly around a wire wreath form.

 Use a rotary cutter and mat to cut the deco mesh and sparkle mesh into 6″ wide strips.
-These don’t have to exact.
+These don’t have to be exact.

 You could also use regular scissors for this, but a rotary cutter and mat make this step go much quicker.

 Roll each piece of deco mesh and stack 3 pieces on top of each other.
-I did three different colors of deco mesh and/or sparkle mesh for each section.
+I did three different colors of deco mesh and sparkle mesh for each section.
 Attach the stack of three to the wreath using the pipe cleaner.

 Continue this process around the entire wreath, adding more pipe cleaners to fill in the gaps, as needed.

-To attach the ribbon, cut it into a 6″ strip.
+Next, to attach the ribbon, cut it into a 6″ strip.
 Cut a V-shape into each end of the ribbon.